Randomization of Approximate Bilinear Computation for Matrix Multiplication: Experiments

 In our experiments, we draw the matrices $\Abf, \Bbf$ from different random distributions.
 By \emph{Gaussian matrix}, we mean a matrix whose elements are realizations of i.i.d.\ standard normal random variables.
 Similarly, a \emph{uniform matrix} is one whose elements are realizations of i.i.d.\ $\Uniform(0,1)$ random variables.
 We also consider three types of random \emph{adversarial matrices}, which were proposed by \citep{ballard2016} and are designed to be challenging for Strassen's algorithm. \begin{definition}[Adversarial matrices] Consider a matrix pair $\Abf, \Bbf \in \Rb^{n \times n}$.
 We say that it is \emph{type 1 adversarial} if

 We say that the matrix pair is \emph{type 2 adversarial} if

 We say that the matrix pair is \emph{type 3 adversarial} if

-Here, all the entries are assumed to be independent. \end{definition} We will also consider the Hilbert matrix $\Hbf \in \Rb^{n \times n}$, which has entries $h_{ij} = 1/(i+j-1)$.
-This is a highly ill-conditioned matrix, which makes it challenging to use in numerical computations.
+Here, all the entries are assumed to be independent. \end{definition} We will also consider the Hilbert matrix $\Hbf \in \Rb^{n \times n}$, which has entries $h_{ij} = 1/(i+j-1)$, since it appears to be a particularly challenging matrix to the rescaling method which we consider in Section~\ref{sec:setting-2-experiments}.

 For an ABC, the corresponding randomized computation with $Q$ recursions, $\hat{F}^{(Q)}$, was defined in \eqref{eq:recursive-random-formula}.
 In this section, we will use $F^{(Q)}$ to denote the deterministic counterpart.
 It is defined in the same way, but with each $s_i^{(q)}(j) = 1$ and each $\pi_i^{(q)}(j) = j$, i.e., with no randomness involved.
 As in Example~\ref{ex:EBC}, for EBCs we will use $\hat{G}^{(Q)}$ and $G^{(Q)}$ to denote the corresponding randomized and deterministic computations with $Q$ recursions.